At a hearing of the Disciplinary Tribunal of the Institute of Chartered Accountants of New Zealand held in public on

 THAT in terms of the Institute of Chartered Accountants of New Zealand Act 1996 and the Rules made thereunder, and in particular Rule 21.30, the member is guilty of:

-Being a chartered accountant and in relation to a complaint, the member:
+IN THAT in his role as a chartered accountant in public practice and in relation to a complaint, the member:

 Orders of the Tribunal